theo-dep/wasm-dom/README.md

 ## Examples

 The library provides runnable example with a static file server, [emrun](https://emscripten.org/docs/compiling/Running-html-files-with-emrun.html) for example.
+See also the [live example](https://theo-dep.github.io/wasm-dom/).

 For all examples: